anokta/barelymusician/README.md

 barelymusician is a real-time music engine for interactive systems.

-It provides a modern C/C++ API to generate and perform musical sounds from scratch in a sample accurate way.
+It provides a modern C/C++ API to generate and perform musical sounds from scratch with sample accurate timing.

 [Try out the web demo](http://barelymusician.com) to get started!

-This repository includes build targets for Windows, macOS, Linux, Android, WebAssembly, and Daisy platforms, as well as a native Unity game engine plugin and a VST instrument plugin.
+This repository includes build targets for Windows, macOS, Linux, Android, WebAssembly, and Daisy platforms, along with a native Unity game engine plugin and a VST instrument plugin.

 To use in a project, simply include [barelymusician.h](include/barelymusician.h).